dokkimi/dokkimi/docs/ARCHITECTURE.md

 4. **File-driven test execution** — test steps are written to bind-mounted config files that the test-agent reads.
 This decouples test configuration from the agent binary.

-5. **HTTP POST for log ingestion** — interceptor sidecars and DB Proxy post directly to Control Tower's log-processing module.
-Console logs are collected via Docker API log streaming.
+5. **Dual-path log ingestion** — interceptor sidecars post HTTP logs to both Control Tower (for storage/inspection) and the test-agent (for inline validation).
+DB Proxy posts to Control Tower.
+Console logs are collected via Docker API log streaming to CT and via GELF UDP to the test-agent.

 6. **Wire protocol proxies over query-execution endpoints** — DB Proxy variants parse each database's native wire protocol (MongoDB OP_MSG, PostgreSQL messages, MySQL packets, Redis RESP) to transparently intercept and log queries.
 This means applications connect normally to the proxy port with no driver changes, and the proxy forwards traffic unmodified while extracting query text, results, duration, and errors for logging.

+7. **Inline assertion validation in test-agent** — the test-agent validates assertions against in-memory logs (HTTP traffic, console output, DB queries) instead of round-tripping through Control Tower.
+Interceptors POST logs to both CT (for storage/inspection) and the test-agent (for real-time validation).
+Console logs arrive via GELF UDP.
+This eliminates HTTP round-trips per assertion, removes database query latency from the validation path, and enables retry logic (polling for expected traffic) without CT involvement.
+CT's test-validation module now only stores pre-validated results.